awsdocs/amazon-cloudfront-developer-guide/doc_source/distribution-web-values-specify.md

 Regardless of the option that you choose, CloudFront forwards certain headers to your origin and takes specific actions based on the headers that you forward\.
 For more information about how CloudFront handles header forwarding, see [HTTP Request Headers and CloudFront Behavior \(Custom and S3 Origins\)](RequestAndResponseBehaviorCustomOrigin.md#request-custom-headers-behavior)\.

-For more information about how to configure caching in CloudFront by using request headers, see [Configuring CloudFront to Cache Objects Based on Request Headers](header-caching.md)\.
+For more information about how to configure caching in CloudFront by using request headers, see [Caching Content Based on Request Headers](header-caching.md)\.

 ### Whitelist Headers<a name="DownloadDistValuesWhitelistHeaders"></a>